sveawebpay/php-integration/README.md

 $foo = $foo->...
         ->..;
 ```

-## Changes in release 1.2.1

-We recommend using php 4.4 on package servers, for namespace compatibility
-(reported compatibility issue with Debian Squeeze instalations).

 ### Namespace
 From release 1.2.0 on the package makes use of a namespace, Svea.
 We have made